mighty-gerbils/gerbil/doc/reference/actor.md

 Instructs an actor server to connect to another server.
 - `id` is the identifier of the target server
-- `addrs` is an optional list of addresses; if none is specified and the server is uknown, its addresses will be resolved through the ensemble registry.
+- `addrs` is an optional list of addresses; if none is specified and the server is unknown, its addresses will be resolved through the ensemble registry.

 ### list-actors